djdelima/spelling-checker/README.md

 ## TODO

-Please, go to the pull request tab on GitHub and check out two PR that I opened:
+The blue ones will redirect you direct to the PR, others will be updated when PR for each feature is opened

 - [add logging](https://github.com/djdelima/spelling-checker/pull/1)
 - [add error handling](https://github.com/djdelima/spelling-checker/pull/2)

 - Swagger
 - HMAC or API-KEY protection
-- PR opened to add logging
 - Docs
 - Code refactoring
 - Envs (dev, stage, prd)